jamezmca/the-ultimate-guide-to-getting-hired/README.md

 And it all comes down to cheating the interview process by getting free interviews and referrals.

-The first way is to find people who work for companies you like, in roles that you desire; this might be done on LinkedIn.
+**The first way** is to find people who work for companies you like, in roles that you desire; this might be done on LinkedIn.
 I had a fair amount of success sending connection requests to people with a small note attached that said something like:

-Hi [name],
+*Hi [name],*
-I hope this message finds you well.
+*I hope this message finds you well.*
-I am reaching out as your professional experience really caught my eye.
+*I am reaching out as your professional experience really caught my eye.
 I was wondering if you might be open to having a short informational interview with me?
-I would love to hear more about your story.
+I would love to hear more about your story.*
-Cheers, [your_name]
+*Cheers,*
+*[your_name]*

-These informational interviews are amazing as they can help you understand what skills are needed for the jobs you want, perhaps they can offer some feedback on your projects, and help you build connections with important people (if they like you, they might offer you a referral); it's basically a free interview.
+These informational interviews are amazing as they can help you understand what skills are needed for the jobs you want, perhaps they can offer some feedback on your projects, and help you build connections with important people (if they like you, they might offer you a referral).
+It's basically a free interview.

-The second piece is equally critical and should be part of your Job Application process.
+**The second piece** is equally critical and should be part of your Job Application process.
 The strategy is, for every job application you submit, you want to find either the job poster or someone working for that company in a related role (the more senior the better, and I often find LinkedIn good for this search), and send them the following message:

-Hi [name],
+*Hi [name],*
-I hope this message finds you well.
+*I hope this message finds you well.*
-I just noticed your job posting for a [insert_job_posting_title] and as a seasoned [insert_your_relevant_experience], I feel I would be a great fit for the role.
+*I just noticed your job posting for a [insert_job_posting_title] and as an experienced [insert_your_relevant_experience], I feel I would be a great fit for the role.*
-I'd love to connect and chat about the opportunity.
+*I'd love to connect and chat about the opportunity.*
-Cheers, [your_name]
+*Cheers,*
+*[your_name]*

 Once again, if they respond, it's basically a free interview.
 A lot of the application process is just getting the hiring team to meet you and see more than just a resume on a screen.